-There are crucial local and Mayoral elections being held in parts of the country on Thursday 3rd May and this is an ideal opportunity to push for egalitarian policies to improve our society.
-So, if there are elections where you live, please put these four simple asks - The Fairness Four - to your sitting councillors and candidates, as follows:
+On May 2nd Local Elections will take place in parts of the country.
+Despite the focus on Brexit other issues need to be discussed.
+These elections are an ideal opportunity to push for egalitarian policies to improve our society.
+After their success last year we are therefore reaching out to you to put these four simple asks - The Fairness Four - to your sitting councillors and candidates:

 1. Evaluate the likely impact of council policies on socio-economic inequality*